Sign Up for Our Newsletter!

 Why are the prostate cancer stage and grade important for treatment?

-It is important to know where the cancer is located and the risk for spread or recurrence, to determine the best course of treatment.
+It is important to know where the cancer is located and the risk for spread or recurrence.
+This helps determine treatment options.
 Some treatments are only effective for early-stage prostate cancer.
 Other treatments may be best for advanced or metastatic prostate cancer.

-Grading is especially useful in early-stage disease.
-If the tumor shows signs of being aggressive, it may make sense to go forward with more aggressive prostate cancer treatment options.
-If the tumor does not seem aggressive, it may make sense to choose active surveillance and avoid common side effects.
+The grade of your cancer is especially useful in guiding treatment options for early-stage disease.
+For example, many patients with a Gleason 6 (Grade Group 1) may be appropriate candidates for active surveillance.
+If the tumor shows signs of being aggressive, it may make sense to go forward with more aggressive treatment options.

 What are the prostate cancer risk categories?